groue/GRDBQuery/Sources/GRDBQuery/Documentation.docc/MVVM.md

 }
 ```

-Using the SwifUI environment as a DI solution does not force your view models to depend on SwiftUI, and it does not mean that the SwiftUI environment is the only way to access dependencies.
+Using the SwiftUI environment as a DI solution does not force your view models to depend on SwiftUI, and it does not mean that the SwiftUI environment is the only way to access dependencies.
 In the code snippet below, the view model only depends on Combine (for `ObservableObject`), and does not depend on SwiftUI at all:

 ```swift
 import Combine // for ObservableObject